 Goat Island Marine Reserve is New Zealand's very first marine reserve that was established in 1975.
+It is often included on 'Free Things to Do in Auckland ' lists as it's free to the public to access.
 Previously, the area was overfished, which resulted in the depletion of some of its native sea creatures.

 However, since being protected, Goat Island is now one of the best places to experience New Zealand's sea life.
 You can scuba dive or snorkel here and see underwater cliffs and canyons, reefs, various types of fish, corals, sponges, octopus, rays, boarfish and much more.

 Many tour companies operate throughout Goat Island.
 You can choose one depending on your skillset and how comfortable you are in the water.